ad-on-is/adonis-autoswagger/README.md

 ---

-## Schemas
+## Models (schemas)

-Automatically generates swagger schema-descriptions based on your models
+Automatically generates swagger model-descriptions based on your models

 ![alt](https://i.imgur.com/FEdLplp.png)

 ## Extend Models

 Add additional documentation to your Models properties.

+---

+## Attention!

+The below comments MUST be placed **1 line** above the property.

+---

 **@no-swagger**
 Although, autoswagger detects `serializeAs: null` fields automatically, and does not show them.
 You can use @no-swagger for other fields.